-In Figure 11Action Set with Multiple Links, the filtered packets from the ICMP map are sent to the same tunnel endpoint in four different links.
+The filtered packets from the ICMP map are sent to the same tunnel endpoint in four different links.
 In each link, you can apply one or more header transformations.
 A link with the header transformation applied is displayed in orange.
 When you mouse over the orange link, a detailed information about the alias and the type of transformation is displayed.